CULTURED PEARLS

 History

-A cultured pearl is a pearl created by a mussel farmer or oyster farmer under controlled conditions.
-Cultured pearls can be farmed using two very different groups of bivalve mollusk: the freshwater river mussels, and the saltwater pearl oysters.
+A cultured pearl is a pearl produced by a mussel or oyster farmer under controlled conditions.
+Cultured pearls can be cultivated using two distinct types of bivalve mollusks: freshwater river mussels and saltwater pearl oysters.

-upon which a pearl sac forms, and the inner side precipitates calcium carbonate, in the form of nacre or "mother-of-pearl".
-The most popular and effective method for creating cultured pearls are made from the shells of freshwater river mussels
+During this process, a pearl sac forms around the nucleus, and the inner surface of the sac precipitates calcium carbonate in the form of nacre or "mother-of-pearl."
+Among the most popular and effective methods for producing cultured pearls is the use of freshwater river mussel shells.

-Kokichi Mikimoto, the son of a Japanese noodle maker, created the world's first cultured pearl in 1893 by manually introducing an irritant into an oyster to stimulate it to form a pearl.
-The introduction of cultured pearls in the early 1900s turned the whole pearl industry on its head and caused the value of natural pearls to plummet.
+Kokichi Mikimoto, the son of a Japanese noodle maker, revolutionized the pearl industry in 1893 by creating the world’s first cultured pearl.
+He accomplished this by manually introducing an irritant into an oyster to stimulate the formation of a pearl.
+The introduction of cultured pearls in the early 20th century dramatically transformed the pearl market, causing the value of natural pearls to decline significantly.
 [3]

 ORIGINAL FROM NATIONAL MUSEUM COLLECTION